jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 effort involved in implementing the solution.
 The higher the ROM score, the lower the resources and effort involved in implementing the solution for the impact and value provided.
-The percentage of environments missing each of the mitigations across all the environments reviewed during incident response engagements is also included.41 Microsoft Digital Defense Report 2023Chapter 2 The State of CybercrimeReturn on mitigation: Targeting investment to increase resilience continuedROM
+The percentage of environments missing each of the mitigations across all the environments reviewed during incident response engagements is also included.

+41
+ Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime

+Return on mitigation: Targeting investment to increase resilience continued

+ROM
 Issues found
 % of customers with the issue
 Higher